MaxAggedon/Add-in-TaskPane-Sample/readme.md

 5. Go to Insert > My Apps > Shared Folder and select My First TaskPane Add-in, and then click Insert.
 If you don't see the Add-in, click Refresh.

-6. The Add-in is inserted in the middle of your document.
+6. The Add-in TaskPane opens next to your document.

 For more information, please read: https://msdn.microsoft.com/EN-US/library/office/fp123503.aspx